PennyLaneAI/pennylane-lightning/README.rst

     export CMAKE_PREFIX_PATH=/opt/kokkos/4.x.y.z/AMPERE80:$CMAKE_PREFIX_PATH

-Next, append the install location to ``CMAKE_PREFIX_PATH``.
-Note that the C++20 standard is required (``-DCMAKE_CXX_STANDARD=20`` option), and hence CUDA v12 is required for the CUDA backend.
+Note that the C++20 standard is required (enabled via the ``-DCMAKE_CXX_STANDARD=20`` option), hence CUDA 12 is required for the CUDA backend.

 Install Lightning-Kokkos
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If an installation of Kokkos is not found, then our builder will clone and install it during the build process.
-Lightning-Qubit should be installed (compilation is not necessary):
+If an installation of Kokkos is not found, then our builder will automatically clone and install it during the build process.
+Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-Kokkos (compilation is not necessary).

 The simplest way to install Lightning-Kokkos (OpenMP backend) through ``pip``.